 "Confidence among South Korean manufacturers remained close to a record low, a central bank survey showed this week.
 Exports, which make up about half of the economy, probably plunged by a record 29.1% in January, economists forecast ahead of a Feb.
-2 report.
+2 report.3.
+Choe Sang-Hun at the New York Times reports that North Korea declared today that it was scrapping all accords it signed with South Korea to ease military tensions between the two countries.

 ...